 Democratic Republic of Congo (DRC) declared their tenth outbreak of Ebola in 40 years on 1 August 2018.
 The outbreak is centred in the northeast of the country.
-With the number of confirmed cases passing 680, it is now by far the country's largest-ever Ebola outbreak.
+With the number of cases passing 1,000, it is now by far the country's largest-ever Ebola outbreak.
 It is also the second-biggest Ebola epidemic ever recorded, behind the West Africa outbreak of 2014-2016.

 Retrospective investigations point to a possible start of the outbreak back in May 2018 – around the same time as the Equateur outbreak earlier in the year.
 There is no connection or link between the two outbreaks.